Himalayan snow at 23-year low, threatening 2 billion people

 -

-Lower Hydropower Generation → Power shortages
+Lower hydropower generation → Power shortages

 -

-Melting Glaciers → Formation of glacial lakes → Risk of Glacial Lake Outburst Floods (GLOFs)
+Glacial lake formation → Risk of Glacial Lake Outburst Floods (GLOFs)

 -

-Displacement → Increased migration from rural areas
+Displacement → Increased rural-to-urban migration

 “The 2024 data is the most alarming we’ve seen.
-This isn’t a future problem—it’s happening now,”
+This isn’t a future problem—it’s happening now.”

-— Dr. Tashi Norbu, Climate Scientist at ICIMOD
+Dr. Tashi Norbu, Climate Scientist, ICIMOD

 “South Asia needs to treat this as a water emergency.
-Long-term planning is no longer optional,”
+Long-term planning is no longer optional.”

-— Dr. Meher Ali, Hydrology Expert, Lahore University of Management Sciences
+Dr. Meher Ali, Hydrology Expert, Lahore University of Management Sciences

 -